Handling Your Hat

 Caught in the rain?
 Poolside accident?
 This process should be pretty easy if you pretreated your hat with our Raindri hat spray.
 Here’s what to do once you’re safely inside.

 - Dry your hat as soon as possible to avoid shrinkage.

 - Use a clean cloth to gently pat dry the outside of your hat.

-- Once most of the moisture has been patted out, let your hat air-dry naturally in a cool, dry place.
+- Once most of the moisture has been patted out, let your hat air-dry naturally in a cool, dry place with plenty of circulation.

-- Do not apply heat to your hat, as this will cause it to shrink.
+- Do not apply heat to your hat, as this may cause it to shrink.

 - Do not sun dry hats.
 This can cause hats to shrink or straws to become brittle and prematurely crack.
 Once straw has cracked, there is little chance for hat repair.